Pipas/LinuxConfig/README.md

 - #### [Dash to Dock](https://extensions.gnome.org/extension/307/dash-to-dock/) - changes the gnome bar to a dock, highly customizable.

-- #### [Argos](https://extensions.gnome.org/extension/1176/argos/) - loads Gnome extensions, used to display spotify current track on top bar.

-- #### [Alternate Tab](https://extensions.gnome.org/extension/15/alternatetab/) - changes the alt-tab menu to show window previews and all windows seperate.
+- #### [Alternate Tab](https://extensions.gnome.org/extension/15/alternatetab/) - changes the alt-tab menu to show window previews and all windows separate.

 - #### [OpenWeather](https://extensions.gnome.org/extension/750/openweather/) - weather indicator on your top bar, useful to have at times, highly customizable.